ytdxxt10/TEVideoWelcome/README.md

 # TEVideoWelcome
-This a simple login&amp;register interface on the show of video
+This a simple login&amp;register interface which use swift  to the show of video